-For the Financial Year ending 30 June 2021
+For the Financial Year ending 30 June 2022

-This Corporate Governance Statement is current as at 27 October 2021 and has been approved by the board of directors (Board) of the Company on that date.
+This Corporate Governance Statement is current as at 20 October 2022 and has been approved by the board of directors (Board) of the Company on that date.

-This Corporate Governance Statement discloses the extent to which the Company has, during the financial year ending 30 June 2021, followed the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and recommendations - 4^{th} Edition (Recommendations).
+This Corporate Governance Statement discloses the extent to which the Company has, during the financial year ending 30 June 2022, followed the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and recommendations - 4^{th} Edition (Recommendations).
 The Recommendations are not mandatory, however the Recommendations that have not been followed for any part of the reporting period have been identified and reasons provided for not following them along with what (if any) alternative governance practices were adopted in lieu of the Recommendation during that period.

-In light of the Company's size and nature, the Board considers that size and skills of the current board provide a cost effective and practical method of directing and managing the Company.
+The Board considers that the size and skills of the current board provide a cost effective and practical method of directing and managing the Company.
 As the Company's activities develop in size, nature and scope, the size and composition of the Board and the implementation of corporate governance policies and structures will be reviewed.